Asian shares extend losses as oil prices push higher | Headlines

 Beyond sanctions brought on Russia by governments because of its invasion of Ukraine, companies are also levying their own punishments.
 The list of companies exiting Russia has grown to include Mastercard, Visa and American Express, as well as Netflix.

-On Wall Street, shares of Bed Bath & Beyond soared 34.2% to $21.71 after the investment firm of billionaire Ryan Cohen took a nearly 10% stake in the company and recommended big changes.
+On Wall Street, shares of Bed Bath & Beyond soared 34.2 per cent to USD 21.71 after the investment firm of billionaire Ryan Cohen took a nearly 10 per cent stake in the company and recommended big changes.
 Cohen is the co-founder of Chewy, and he's amassed somewhat of a cult following after he took a stake in GameStop, the struggling video game chain that eventually named him board chairman.
-Treasury yields climbed, with the 10-year rising to 1.78% from 1.72% late Friday.
+Treasury yields climbed, with the 10-year rising to 1.78 per cent from 1.72 per cent late Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)